marcellodebernardi/adversarial-csprng/readme.md

 ## 4 - Testing CSPRNGs
-Andrew Yao showed that a sequence is random if, and only if, every probabilistic polynomial-time algorithm fails to predict the next bit of the sequence with a significant probability.
+Several standard statistical tests exist for the randomness of a random number sequence.
+These include the **chi-squared test**, the **Kolmogorov-Smirnov test**, **Spearman's Rank Correlation Coefficient test**, the **Runs test**, and the **Spectral test**.
+Simpler, "empirical" tests are also used, such as the **equidistribution test**, the **serial test**, and the **gap test**.

+As mentioned above, Yao showed that passing the next-bit test is equivalent to passing all other polynomial-time statistical tests for randomness.
 However, using the universal quantifier (every algorithm) confines the next bit test to being merely theoretical, rather than a practical test.

+This work relies on a paper by Lavasani and Eghlidos, in which a **Practical Next Bit Test** is developed on the base of the **Sadeghiyan-Mohajeri test**.
+This section summarizes both tests, and how the former is derived from the latter.

-### SADEGHIYAN-MOHAJERI TEST
+### Sadeghiyan-Mohajeri Test
 Sadeghiyan and Mohajeri presented a test that measures the randomness of a sequence based on the predictability of the next bit of an underlying sequence, given the former bits.